jackwharrison/ssc-tool/docs/customization/page3.md

 Access the import page <a href="http://172.201.122.141/#Import" target="_blank">here</a>.

+The process is similar to that for creating admin regions, however this time, for 'Entity Type' select which pillar you would like to use.

 In step 2 of the import page, there is a default values tab, here select 'Indicator':

 ![image](https://github.com/user-attachments/assets/3bf2df28-c362-41cb-9d88-3b676d656778)